bxji/spark/docs/monitoring.md

 also requires a bunch of resource to replay per each update in Spark History Server.

 Enabling <code>spark.eventLog.rolling.enabled</code> and <code>spark.eventLog.rolling.maxFileSize</code> would
-let you have rolling event log files instead of single huge event log file which may help some scenarios on its own, but it still doesn't help you reducing the overall size of logs.
+let you have rolling event log files instead of a single huge event log file which may help some scenarios on its own, but it still doesn't help you reduce the overall size of logs.

 Spark History Server can apply compaction on the rolling event log files to reduce the overall size of logs, via setting the configuration <code>spark.history.fs.eventLog.rolling.maxFilesToRetain</code> on the Spark History Server.

-Details will be described below, but please note in prior that compaction is LOSSY operation.
+Details will be described below, but please note in prior that compaction is a LOSSY operation.
 Compaction will discard some events which will be no longer seen on UI - you may want to check which events will be discarded before enabling the option.

 When the compaction happens, the History Server lists all the available event log files for the application, and considers the event log files having less index than the file with smallest index which will be retained as target of compaction.
-For example, if the application A has 5 event log files and <code>spark.history.fs.eventLog.rolling.maxFilesToRetain</code> is set to 2, then first 3 log files will be selected to be compacted.
+For example, if the application A has 5 event log files and <code>spark.history.fs.eventLog.rolling.maxFilesToRetain</code> is set to 2, then the first 3 log files will be selected to be compacted.

 Once it selects the target, it analyzes them to figure out which events can be excluded, and rewrites them into one compact file with discarding events which are decided to exclude.